 Passing through villages of Galegos, Alvite, Santo Ilos, we were immersed in local life.
 We observed life around us, talking to farmers, vendors and house wives.
 We stopped at a random house asking for a bit of drinking water because our bottles had been empty for a long time.

 A walk in Penafiel is not a typical hike in nature.
-Although you’ll enter a few eucalyptus forests there, it’s much more about getting to know local life in Portugal and interacting with locals.
+Although you’ll enter a few eucalyptus forests there, it’s much more about getting to know local life and interacting with locals.
 If this is your way of exploring places, you’ll find what you look for in Penafiel.
+One of the best choices if you want to take it easy while hiking in Portugal.

 Interesting places to see in Penafiel